Come To Your Senses Already!And apply the patches to avoid the PrintNightmare

 Certainly, these are not the only threat actors resorting to the nightmare for their benefit.
 And, no doubt, the number of ransomware groups seeking to infect unpatched systems is likely to grow soon.
 At present, what we must do to avoid this nightmare is to wake up and apply all available patches as soon as possible.
 Individuals and organizations must always stay vigilant and up-to-date with Windows security updates to reduce critical risks and prevent falling victim to harmful attacks.

-If you want to discover all the security flaws that,
+want to discover all the security flaws that, if exploited, could lead